 A quick search for potato pancakes or latkes will open a floodgate of recipes both traditional and new wave, like this version.
-Some are made from shredded potatoes while others are made from mashed potatoes-- both yummy!
+Some are made from shredded potatoes while others are made from mashed potatoes—both are yummy!
 You can whip them up from scratch or use a store-bought box mix.
 We do both in our kitchen.
 Check out my tutorial on how to prepare store-bought latke mix and how to dress them up with yummy additions like red bell peppers.
 The version in this recipe is made much like the shredded potato version but with some extra ingredients.
 A couple staple ingredients that really make a potato latke (besides the potato) are eggs, flour, and salt.
 Egg batter helps hold the pancake together.
 Flour helps to crisp it up while cooking.
-And salt-- well everything is better with salt.
+And salt—well everything is better with salt.
 Even seasoned chefs on competitive cooking shows like Chopped are told time and time again that their dish is lacking salt!

 This set up will make your potato pancake adventures a breeze.
 You can easily remove them from your frying pan and let them cool/drip on a baking rack.
 The cookie sheet below will keep grease off your cakes and off of the rest of your kitchen.
 For truly easy clean up, use a sheet of aluminum foil as a liner.
 Some cooks will drain their potato pancakes on paper towels or just stack them up as they cook, but I find these methods make the latkes too greasy.